specless/cascade-core/readme.md

 Explicit matches-- if the context returns a list of possible values, sometimes you may want to match a scenario that only matches a single value.
 For example format-expand-directions returns all directions that ad expands (example: 'n e').
 If you want to match a scenario that is ONLY north and not any other directions, use the "only' flag:
 ```
 @format only (expand-directions: n) {
-	// Sylesfor a format that ONLY expands north go here.
+	// Syles for a format that ONLY expands north go here.
 If it also expands east, the selector will not match.
 }
 ```